nickmckenney/Building-a-JSON-API/one-on-ones.md

 You will have three one on ones.
 Your squad instructor will slack you to schedule all of them:

-## Friday (15 minutes)
-- Identify at least one topic to review or research over the weekend in preparation for Project 2
-- Discuss possible project ideas and identify strong candidates

 ## Monday (15 minutes)
 - Review planning documents for feasibility and completeness
 - Delineate the scope of "MVP" for the student's project